-A little over 500 years after Spanish colonists introduced the first domesticated breed of livestock to North America, the Navajo-Churro remains the archetype of resiliency in the Southwest.
-With superior fleece coats, lean meat, abundant milk production, and the ability to adapt to an environment with extreme temperature variability and scarce water resources, the Churro played a significant role in everyday life among the Native American and Hispanic populations of the upper Rio Grande Valley in New Mexico.
+After Spanish explorers introduced the first domesticated breed of livestock to North America, the Navajo-Churro remains the archetype of resiliency in the Southwest.
+With superior fleece coats, lean meat, abundant milk production, and the ability to adapt to an environment with extreme temperature variability and scarce water resources, the Churro played a significant role in everyday life among the Native American and Hispanic populations of New Mexico.
 Known for its high luster and low grease content, the Churro wool is prized by Navajo and Hispanic shepherds and artisan hand weavers, reflected in both the traditional Navajo and Rio Grande weaving styles.
 The Churro is a sacred symbol for Navajo cultural identity, traditions, and pastoral way of life.
 Nevertheless, the breed was almost brought to extinction multiple times throughout history by the federal government, with only 450 Churro remaining in 1970.
 At this pivotal point in time, Dr. Lyle McNeal from Utah State University, researchers and shepherds worked together to find a way to save this breed from extinction and restore it back to original place and purpose.
 For over 40 years,The Navajo Sheep Project has worked to preserve and restore the landrace Navajo-Churro back to the people of the Southwest and provide educational and technical assistance to both Navajo and Hispanic agricultural cooperatives.

 “Pastoralists around the world are the guardians to biodiversity.
 Like other traditional pastoralists, the Southwest shepherds and their sheep maintain and nourish the integrity of their individual cultural identity, the local economy, preserve regional ecosystems and hold the oral traditions that keep their cultures together.